pezhvak98/ESP32-CAM-Video-Stream-Internal-WiFi/README.md

-# ESP32-CAM Video Streaming Project
+# ESP32-CAM Video Streaming Using Internal WIFI

 Welcome to the ESP32-CAM Video Streaming Project!
 This repository contains everything you need to set up your **ESP32-CAM** module to stream video over **Wi-Fi**.
 With just a few components, you can turn your ESP32-CAM into a powerful video streaming device.